Skip to Content

 What is a High Fade haircut?

 A high fade haircut is a hairstyle where the fading of the hair begins and ends quite high up the back and sides of the head.
 Sometimes the hair only goes about 1 to 1.5 inches down the sides and the back of the head.
 This helps to make the hair on the top of the head look thicker and fuller.
-It is reminiscent of military cuts like the High and Tight hairstyle.
+It is reminiscent of military cuts like the high and tight hairstyle.

 Be careful not to confuse a High Fade haircut with an undercut style.
 In an Undercut hairstyle, the hair at the back and sides of the look is cut to a uniform length without any gradient.